The Division of School Improvement, formerly known as the Program Monitoring

 Initial Compliance Review Resources

 Through the initial compliance review (ICR), the TEA annually assesses compliance with funding and reporting requirements for programs funded through the NCLB Act.
-When noncompliance is identified the LEA is required to engage in a process for determining and correcting the causal factors for the noncompliance.
+When noncompliance is identified the district is required to engage in a process for determining and correcting the causal factors for the noncompliance.
 ICR Guidance and Resources are available to assist districts in conducting the required activities.